Southeast Zone

 Malheur County

-A variety of shorebirds can be found this time of year as they migrate south.
-Sandpipers, killdeer, and Wilson's phalarope will be active along reservoir shores and floodplain meadows throughout September.
+A variety of shorebirds can be found at this time of year as they migrate north.
+Sandpipers, killdeer, and Wilson's phalarope will be active along reservoir shores and floodplain meadows throughout spring.
 Biologists have observed significantly more white-faced ibis and a few black-crowned night herons that have not typically been in the area during this time of the year.
 Blue herons and egrets can regularly be observed along larger streams or river corridors in Malheur County.

-With pronghorn hunting seasons happening or having just finished throughout the County, there is a high likelihood of encountering pronghorn as herds break up and scatter from hunting pressure.
-While deer and elk are usually difficult to find during daylight in the summer, recent rainfall and archery seasons kickoff this weekend could result in more sightings along mid-to-high elevation open slopes.
+There is a high likelihood of encountering pronghorn as herds move into greener pastures.
+While deer and elk are usually difficult to find during daylight in the winter, recent snowfall could result in more sightings along mid-to-low elevation open slopes.
 Bighorn sheep can occasionally be found near the Dry Creek arm along the western shore of the Owyhee Reservoir or in Leslie Gulch on the east side of the Reservoir.

 ODFW always asks that recreationists use discretion when seeking viewing opportunities, considering the multiple stressors wildlife are subject to throughout the year.
 When in doubt, backing off and letting them go is always a bigger benefit to the animals.